gmcmacran/survivoR/README.md

 based methods are two other approaches.

 A.F.T. models make a fully parametric assumption between covariates and failure time.
-This allows the models to estimate median failure time which is something the Cox Proportional Hazards model cannot do.
+This allows the models to estimate median failure time for each data point.
+The Kaplan-Meier model and Cox Proportional Hazards model can only estimate median failure time for the population, not the individual.

 Tree based methods take the likelihood functions used by other survival models (either Cox or A.F.T.) and replace the weighted sum of covariates